-Less Than Significant Potentially with Less Than Significant Mitigation Significant Impact Incorporated Impact No Impact Recycled Water Pipelines The Riverside County Congestion Management Program (CMP) designates certain roadways where proposed pipelines will be located as part of the CMP system.
+Less Than Significant Potentially Less Than with Significant Mitigation Significant Impact Incorporated Impact No Impact Recycled Water Pipelines The Riverside County Congestion Management Program (CMP) designates certain roadways where proposed pipelines will be located as part of the CMP system.
 These CMP roadways include Limonite Avenue and Etiwanda Avenue.
 No affected roadways in San Bernardino County are designated as part of that county's CMP.
 While operation of the proposed pipeline will not affect performance along Limonite Avenue or Etiwanda Avenue, construction may temporarily affect performance if lane or roadway segment closure(s) are necessary along either of these roadways.
 However, with implementation of mitigation measure MM TRANS 1, potential impacts will be reduced.
 Therefore, impacts will be less than significant with mitigation Recycled Water Reservoirs and Pump Station Construction of the proposed reservoirs and pump station will not direct impact roadway ROW.
 Moreover, Carpenter Avenue and Schaefer Avenue, which will provide direct access to Survey Area 1 and Survey Area 2, respectively, are not designated as part of San Bernardino County's CMP.
 Therefore, no impact in this regard will occur.
 Facilities at WRCRWA Treatment Plant Construction equipment will be sited within the Treatment Plant area and outside of the nearby River Road ROW, which provides direct access to the Treatment Plant.
 Moreover, River Road is not designated as part of Riverside County's CMP.
-Therefore, no impact in this regard will occur. c) Result in a change in air traffic patterns, $\boxtimes$ including either an increase in traffic levels or a change in location that result in substantial safety risks?
-(Sources: Project Description) Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and Facilities at WRCRWA Treatment Plant Construction and operation of the proposed Project will not change air traffic patterns.
+Therefore, no impact in this regard will occur. c) Result in a change in air traffic patterns, X including either an increase in traffic levels or a change in location that result in substantial safety risks?
+(Sources: Project Description) Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? uses (e.g., laitii equipilietit):

+Construction and operation of the proposed Project will not change air traffic patterns.
 Therefore, no impact in this regard will occur.